How Are Seismic Waves Detected?

 The Basics of Seismic Waves

 When these body waves reach the Earth’s surface, they can generate surface waves.
 There are two types of surface waves: Rayleigh waves and Love waves.
-Rayleigh waves cause the ground to move in an elliptical motion, similar to the movement of water waves.
-Love waves move the ground laterally, perpendicular to the direction of wave propagation.
-Surface waves are usually more destructive.
-They have larger amplitudes and can cause serious damage to buildings and infrastructure during an earthquake.
+Rayleigh waves make the ground move in an oval shape, like how water waves move.

 Seismometers: The Key Detection Instrument

-For example, in a simple pendulum – based seismometer, a heavy mass is suspended from a frame.
+In a simple pendulum seismometer, a heavy weight hangs from a frame.
 When the ground shakes, the frame moves with the ground, but the mass, due to its inertia, lags behind.
 The system converts the difference in motion between the frame and the mass into an electrical signal.
 This conversion can be done in several ways.
-One common method is through the use of a magnet and a coil.
-As the mass moves near the coil, it creates an electrical current in the coil.
-This happens because of Faraday’s law of EM induction.
-The strength of this electrical current is proportional to the velocity of the ground motion.

 Modern seismometers are highly sensitive and can detect even the smallest of ground vibrations.
 They are designed to record ground motion in all three dimensions.
 To do this, a three – component seismometer is often used.
 Each part measures vibrations in a different direction.
-The Z component measures up and down motion.
-The E (east) component measures east and west motion.
-The N (north) component measures north and south motion.
-Seismologists use data from three parts.
-This helps them find the direction of ground motion.
-They can also determine the strength of the motion caused by seismic waves.

 Seismographs and Seismograms

-A seismograph is a system that includes a seismometer along with a recording device.
-The seismograph records the electrical signals generated by the seismometer over time.
-The resulting record is called a seismogram.
-In the past, seismograms were recorded on paper.
+In the past, seismograms were made on paper.
 A pen was attached to the moving part of the seismometer.
-As the ground moved, the pen would trace out a wavy line on the paper, representing the ground motion.
+As the ground shook, the pen made a wavy line on the paper.
+This line showed how the ground moved.

 Seismic Networks

 To find an earthquake’s epicenter (the point on the Earth’s surface above the earthquake’s focus), we use seismographs.
-Seismologists can find the locati0n of an earthquake by comparing the arrival times of seismic waves at different seismographs.
+Seismologists can find the location of an earthquake by comparing the arrival times of seismic waves at different seismographs.

-Global seismic networks, like the Global Seismographic Network (GSN), have many seismographs placed around the world.
-These networks are constantly monitoring the Earth for seismic activity.
-They not only help in detecting and locating earthquakes but also in studying the Earth’s interior structure.
-Seismologists study how seismic waves move through the Earth’s layers.
-This helps them learn about the density, composition, and properties of these layers.
+Global seismic networks, such as the Global Seismographic Network (GSN), have many seismographs around the world.
+These networks constantly monitor the Earth for seismic activity.
+They help detect and locate earthquakes and study the Earth’s interior structure.

 In meteorological monitoring, CODA, with strong expertise and extensive experience, has developed various monitoring solutions for customers.